 Families are hopping on their bicycles in record numbers and bicycle shops are doing booming business.
-The sudden increase in interest is partly due to COVID-19 social distancing efforts.

 Here in East Tennessee, we’re lucky to be surrounded by more than 65 miles of greenway trails.
 Most of these trails are paved and are often low in mileage.
 That means they’re perfect for kids!
 If your family is getting tired of just pedaling around your neighborhood, you’re in luck!

 Knoxville Moms has a list of family-friendly bike rides on our greenways and beyond guaranteed to give you a change of scenery and plenty of fun.

 Remember to wear those bicycle helmets, stay hydrated and follow these rules so we can all safely enjoy these rides!